legislated/legislated-web/wiki/docker.md

 # run the app
 `docker-compose up`

+# later, if running a docker-compose command gives you an error about not being
+# able to connect to docker-machine
+`eval "$(docker-machine env default)"`

 *should* be able to hit the app in from the browser at this point